-The Company writes commercial lines insurance in the United Kingdom, and in the Republic of Ireland through its branch located in Dublin.
-The Company wrote personal lines business in Ireland until 2011.
-The Company also covers risks located outside of the UK and Ireland, on a freedom of services basis (in the EEA) or by facultative reinsurance (outside of the EEA), generally in support of its UK and Irish based insureds.
+In 2018, the Company wrote commercial lines insurance in the United Kingdom, and in the Republic of Ireland through its branch located in Dublin.
+The Company also covered risks located outside of the UK and Ireland, on a freedom of services basis (in the EEA) or by facultative reinsurance (outside of the EEA), generally in support of its UK and Irish based insureds.
 The Company also has branches in the Netherlands, France and Germany that have been in run-off since 2001.
-Approximately 14% of the Company's 2016 gross premiums were written in Ireland.
+Approximately 14% (2017: 15%) of the Company's 2018 gross premiums were written in Ireland.

 The Company continues to be a provider of insurance solutions targeted at specific customer groups where it can add value with tailored insurance coverage or specific claims handling and risk management expertise.
 The Company's major target customer groups include technology, healthcare and automotive companies, local authorities, property owners, solicitors, financial institutions and large corporate insureds.
-There were no material changes in the significant lines of business that the Company writes, nor in the countries in which it writes them, during 2016.
+There was no material change in the significant lines of business that the Company writes, nor in the countries in which it writes them, during the year.